-To make a product that truly stands up, you have to start by acknowledging the inherent conflict.
+To make a product that stands up, you have to start by acknowledging the conflict.
 This isn't about sprinkling magic dust into a standard gummy recipe.
 It's a fundamental re-engineering project from the ground up.

 The Core Conflict: When Ingredients Rebel